RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 --------------------

 All requests described below must be sent to hpc-support@uci.edu.

-.. note:: A PI is a ladder-rank faculty or a researcher who has an exception granted to act as PI on federal grants
-          by UCI Office of research.

 :underline:`I am a PI on campus and I want to have an access`:
   You may request a no-cost 1TB lab allocation and include: